strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

 ---
 path: '/lesson-plan/mechanical-inventions'
 title: 'Mechanical Inventions'
-description: 'Play with kinetic and potential energy, making connections between how it is generated, stored, moved and can be transformed'
+description: 'Play with kinetic and potential energy, making connections between how it is generated, stored, moved and can be transformed.'
 thumbnail: '/mechanicalinvention.jpg'
 header: '/mechanicalinvention.jpg'
 category: 'Lesson Plan'